google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 the module dynamically after the AudioWorkletGlobalScope starts rendering the audio stream.
 Depending on the size of the module, compiling it in the middle of the rendering can cause glitches in the stream.

-Currently, the pattern B is only supported behind an experimental flag because it requires WebAssembly structured cloning.
-(`chrome://flags/#enable-webassembly`)
-If a WASM module should be a part of your AudioWorkletNode design, passing it through AudioWorkletNode constructor can definitely be useful.

 #### WASM Heap and Audio Data